quiltdata/quilt/docs/installation.md

 ```

 ### [pytorch,torchvision]
-Used in conjunction with `quilt.asa.torch` to generate PyTorch datasets.
+Used in conjunction with `quilt.asa.pytorch` to generate PyTorch datasets.

 #### Mac
 ```